rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

 git clone https://github.com/rschramm9/MOTUS_KIOSK.git
 ```

-You shouldnt need to create a github account to clone a repository but it can be helpful to do so if you want to submit bug reports etc.  Git may pop-up an authentication options window in which case you will need to register.

-Git may pop-up an authentication options window -- provide your git credentials via a web browser if asked.
+Git may pop-up an authentication options window in which case you will need to register. -- provide your git credentials via a web browser if asked.
 Once authenticated, the download should proceed along the lines of:

 ``` code
 Cloning into 'MOTUS_KIOSK'...